Updated March 28, 2023

 - The compliance of requirements and specifications of software systems can be verified.

-- The effort that needs to be put in the development and design of software systems can be inferred.
+- The effort that needs to be put into the development and design of software systems can be inferred.

 - The complexity of the code can be determined.